 A person’s sense of well-being is dependent on many factors, especially choice and control.
 Working as part of a multi-disciplinary team, the Physiotherapist can help patients set their own goals formulated around what is important to them.

-Carol Jenkins, the physiotherapist at Paul Sartori Hospice at Home usually sees patients in their own homes.
+Laura Hugman, the Clinical Team Manager and physiotherapist at Paul Sartori Hospice at Home usually sees patients in their own homes.
 If you would like to be referred to physiotherapy please contact us.

 Our physiotherapy service involves: